-Our physical therapy is delivered by licensed physical therapists that diagnose and treat patients of all ages who have medical problems or other conditions that limit their ability to move and perform functional activities in their daily lives.
-Click here for directions to the Physical Therapy office.
+Our physical therapy is delivered by licensed physical therapists who diagnose and treat patients of all ages who have conditions or injuries that limit their ability to move and perform functional activities of daily living.

-Our staffs' unmatched credentials include Doctoral and Masters prepared Physical Therapists with experience in multiple specialty areas, including:
+Our staffs' unmatched credentials include experience in multiple specialty areas, including: